eit6609/storyteller/README.md

   Templates
 * `debug`, boolean, optional, default `false`: if `true` the `debug()` function called in the templates will return the page key, otherwise the empty string.
+* `contentBefore`, array, optional, default `[]`.
+Extra, static pages to insert into the generated ePUB before the generated pages.
+The items of the array are objects with these properties:
+  * `fileName`, string, required.
+The path of the file relative to `outputDir`.
+  * `tocLabel`, string, optional.
+The label to use in the TOC.
+Leave it out if you don't want the page to be added to the TOC.
+* `contentAfter`, array, optional, default `[]`.
+Extra, static pages to insert into the generated ePUB after the generated pages.
+The items of the array are the same as `contentBefore`.

 #### `generate(initialTemplateName: string, initialState: object): promise`